Skip to main content

 • European Union nationals and Switzerland, Norway, Liechtenstein and Iceland nationals as well as their family members register at latest on 30th day after arrival if planned stay exceeds 3 months;

-• nationals of other countries need to register at latest on 4th day after arrival if the planned stay exceeds 30 days;
+• nationals of OTHER COUNTRIES need to register at latest on 4th day after arrival if the planned stay exceeds 30 days;

 Where to register